Every urban community requires green spaces for recreation and municipal facilities for public use.

 Aronia

-This shrub, native to Greater Chicago, has ornamental berries and offers vibrant fall color.
+This shrub, native to the Greater Chicago area, has ornamental berries and vibrant fall color.

 Ninebark